Diocese of Oakland

-The Diocese of Oakland (Diœcesis Quercopolitana) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the San Francisco Bay Area of California in the United States.
+The Diocese of Oakland (Diœcesis Quercopolitana) is a diocese of the Catholic Church in the San Francisco Bay Area of California in the United States.
 It is a suffragan diocese in the ecclesiastical province of the metropolitan Archbishop of San Francisco.

-The Diocese of Oakland comprises Alameda and Contra Costa Counties.
 Its mother church is the Cathedral of Christ the Light in Oakland.
-Its patron saints are Mary, mother of Jesus and Francis de Sales.

-The diocese filed for bankruptcy in May 2023 due to the cost of lawsuits by victims of child sex abuse by the diocese's clergy.

 History

 Name changes

 The East Bay area has undergone several different Catholic jurisdictions since it became part of the United States.